openaps/docs/docs/Automate-system/vizualization.md

 For Azure users, here is what these configuration changes will look like: https://files.gitter.im/eyim/lw6x/blob.

 Next, on your Nightscout website, go to the settings (3 vertical lines) in the upper right corner.
 At the very bottom, in the "About" section, you may check the Nightscout version (e.g. version 0.9.0-dev).
 Just above is a list of Plugins available.
 OpenAPS should show up.
 Click the check box to enable.
 You should now see the OpenAPS pill box on the left side near the time.
-You may also want to graphically show the basal rates: select "Default" or "Icicle" from the Render Basal pull-down menu.
-Here is an example of a configured Nightscout page: https://files.gitter.im/eyim/J8OR/blob
+You may also want to graphically show the basal rates: select "Default" or "Icicle" from the "Render Basal" pull-down menu.

 ### Environment Variables for OpenAPS Access to Nightscout